wongzit/pyAroma/README.md

 ## Statement of Need
 py.**Aroma** is a multi-functional Python program for aromaticity analyses.

-Please refer to the [homepage](https://wongzit.github.io/program/pyaroma/) for more information.
+Please refer to the [homepage](https://wongzit.github.io/program/pyaroma/) for more information, including user manual.

 ## Update History